 If you’re visiting Menorca, or want to visit Menorca then you’re sure to want to know what are the best beaches in Menorca to visit during your stay.
+Below we’ve got the most popular beaches in Menorca for your next visit.

 If Menorca has one thing, it’s definitely some of the best beaches in the Mediterranean.
 Golden sand, with gentle waves, shallow waters, the positives are endless.
-But below are the best beaches in Menorca you should visit:
+But below are the best beaches in Menorca you should visit.

 Arenal D’en Castell Beach